gaminglnk/static/apps/readme.md

 To install pterodactyl panel, use this command on your linux machine :

-` sudo wget https://cdn.jsdelivr.net/gh/apix-loi/jsdelivr/apps/game_panel.sh && chmod +x ./game_panel.sh `
+` sudo wget https://cdn.jsdelivr.net/gh/apix-loi/jsdelivr/apps/game_panel.sh && sudo chmod +x ./game_panel.sh `

 and now run the "game_panel.sh" file to execute the installation.